Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

 \subsubsection{Sparsity-Driven Protection}

-Next, we exploit the observation that the weights of a fully-trained NN tend to be sparse (see Appendix~\ref{histogram_app}).
-Table~\ref{tab:cifar_sparsity} shows that the test accuracy of a Resnet-18 model on CIFAR-10 with weights corrupted by PCM noise drops from $95.10 \%$ to $10 \%$ (random prediction for CIFAR-10) when less than $64$ memory cells are used per weight.
-If PCM is used as digital storage, 16 PCM cells per weight would be enough since PCM has a capacity of $2$ bits and one weight is 32-bit float.
-Our goal is to preserve classification accuracy by using less than $16$ cells per weight to outperform digital storage.
-(SP+AM+AR) row of Table~\ref{tab:cifar_sparsity} (the fifth row) shows that we achieve $95.10 \%$ accuracy with $3$ cells (and $94.44 \%$ even with $1$ cell) per weight using the sparsity-driven protection; on the other hand, the NN performance is compromised without sparsity-driven protection even using $512$ cells per weight with an accuracy of $94.20 \%$ (see No Protection row) -- more than $512 \times$ times reduction in the required amount of storage.
+Next, we leverage the observation that the weights of a fully-trained NN tend to be sparse \cite{isik2022information} (Figure~\ref{fig:histogram}(a)).
+Table~\ref{tab:cifar_sparsity} shows that the test accuracy of a Resnet-18 model on CIFAR-10 with weights corrupted by PCM noise drops from $95.10 \%$ to $10 \%$ (random behavior) when less than $64$ memory cells are used per weight, which does not compare well with our \emph{realistic} baseline for digital storage, where $18$ cells per weight would be enough.
+Luckily, sparsity-driven strategies help to outperform the \emph{realistic} baseline with an $18 \times$ improvement in the required amount of storage compared to digital storage.
+The 5th row of Table~\ref{tab:cifar_sparsity} shows that we achieve $95.10 \%$ accuracy with $3$ cells (and $94.44 \%$ even with $1$ cell) per weight using the sparsity-driven protection; on the other hand, the NN performance is compromised without sparsity-driven protection even using $512$ cells per weight with an accuracy of $94.20 \%$ (see \textbf{No Protection} row) -- more than $512 \times$ times reduction in the required amount of storage compared to analog storage without our strategies.
 Figure~\ref{fig:comparison_imagenet} demonstrates the effectiveness of our approach in preserving NN performance on PCM (Figure~\ref{fig:comparison_cifar_app} for CIFAR-10 in Appendix).
+We now introduce each sparsity-driven strategies one by one.